~14 min read

 eDesk was built for one specific kind of business. eCommerce sellers operating across multiple storefronts and regions.
 If your revenue comes from a mix of Amazon, eBay, Walmart, Shopify, TikTok Shop, and the rest, this is the platform engineered for that exact mess.

-The smart inbox automatically pulls messages from over 200 native integrations into one view.
+The smart inbox automatically pulls messages from over 300 native integrations into one view.
 Every ticket lands with the customer’s full context already attached: order details, purchase history across all channels, previous conversations, even live shipping status.
 Agents stop hunting.
 The information is just … there.

 For sellers operating globally, the platform handles region-specific business hours, localized response templates, and compliance tools for regulations like GDPR.
 Built-in translation across 100+ languages means cross-border support without hiring a multilingual team.
 Pretty handy if you’re scaling into Europe or Asia (or both).
-For more on this side of things, our guide to multichannel customer service walks through the operational details.
+For a wider view on the EU and UK regional angle specifically, our guide to customer support systems for multiple storefronts across EU regions and UK covers the compliance and language considerations in more depth.

 What you get:

-- 200+ native marketplace integrations.
+- 300+ native marketplace integrations.
 Including all Amazon regions, eBay, Walmart, TikTok Shop, Shopify, WooCommerce, and Magento.
 Each one respects its own messaging rules and SLA windows.

 - Smart routing.
 By marketplace, region, product category, or whatever custom logic you need.

 - AI-powered automation. eDesk’s Ava AI drafts responses, categorizes tickets, and flags sentiment automatically.
+The eDesk AI Agent automates up to 65% of routine support across every channel.

 - Translation in 100+ languages, built in.